terygasmen/ZettelGospel---A-Zettelkasten-inspired-Note-taking-App/README.md

 Disclaimer: This is a website application by Therese Lee Gasmen for Fall 2023 CIT490 - Senior Project in BYU Idaho.
-The project proposal/brief can be viewed at: https://drive.google.com/file/d/1uewLu3nl7tOufab4s4nRJiyHDmY2wY91/view?usp=sharing
+The app is at: https://zettelgospel-app.netlify.app/ The project proposal/brief can be viewed at: https://drive.google.com/file/d/1uewLu3nl7tOufab4s4nRJiyHDmY2wY91/view?usp=sharing

 # ZettelGospel - Zettelkasten-inspired Note-taking and Reference/Citation Managing App for Gospel Scholars
 ZettelGospel is a Zettelkasten-inspired Note-taking and Reference/Citation Managing App for Gospel Scholars.
 This application is made using MERN stack with the help of Biblia API for the Bible library component.